 Cash collateral posted to/by counterparties represents cash posted by us to counterparties or posted by counterparties to us as collateral.
-Cash collateral posted to/by counterparties may include collateral for interest rate swap contracts (including swaptions and basis swap contracts), Eurodollar Futures Contracts ("Futures Contracts") and repurchase agreements on our MBS and our Agency Securities purchased or sold on a to-be-announced basis ("TBA Agency Securities").
+Cash collateral posted to/by counterparties may include collateral for interest rate swap contracts (including swaptions and basis swap contracts), and repurchase agreements on our MBS and our Agency Securities purchased or sold on a to-be-announced basis ("TBA Agency Securities").

-MBS, at Fair Value
+Investments in Securities, at Fair Value

-We generally intend to hold most of our MBS for extended periods of time.
-We may, from time to time, sell any of our MBS as part of the overall management of our MBS portfolio.
+We generally intend to hold most of our securities for extended periods of time.
+We may, from time to time, sell any of our securities as part of the overall management of our securities portfolio.
 Management determines the appropriate classifications of the securities at the time they are acquired and evaluates the appropriateness of such classifications at each balance sheet date.
-Purchases and sales of our MBS are recorded on the trade date.
+Purchases and sales of our securities are recorded on the trade date.

-Agency Securities, Available For Sale - At December 31, 2017 and December 31, 2016, all of our Agency Securities were classified as available for sale securities.
+Agency Securities - At December 31, 2018 and December 31, 2017, all of our Agency Securities were classified as available for sale securities.
 Agency Securities classified as available for sale are reported at their estimated fair values with unrealized gains and losses excluded from earnings and reported as part of the consolidated statements of comprehensive income (loss).

-Credit Risk and Non-Agency Securities, Trading - At December 31, 2017 and December 31, 2016, all of our Credit Risk and Non-Agency Securities were classified as trading securities.
+Credit Risk and Non-Agency Securities - At December 31, 2018 and December 31, 2017, all of our Credit Risk and Non-Agency Securities were classified as trading securities.
 Credit Risk and Non-Agency Securities classified as trading are reported at their estimated fair values with unrealized gains and losses included in Other Income (Loss) as a component of the consolidated statements of operations.

-Interest-only Securities, Trading - At December 31, 2017 and December 31, 2016, all of our Interest-only Securities were classified as trading securities.
-Interest-only Securities represent the right to receive a specified proportion of the contractual interest flows of specific Agency MBS.
-Interest-only Securities classified as trading are reported at their estimated fair values with unrealized gains and losses included in Other Income (Loss) as a component of the consolidated statements of operations.
+Interest-Only Securities - At December 31, 2018 and December 31, 2017, all of our Interest-Only Securities were classified as trading securities.
+Interest-Only Securities represent the right to receive a specified proportion of the contractual interest flows of specific Agency MBS.
+Interest-Only Securities classified as trading are reported at their estimated fair values with unrealized gains and losses included in Other Income (Loss) as a component of the consolidated statements of operations.